FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Experiments

 \textbf{Results on Cityscapes:} In TABLE~\ref{Table 3}, we provide a quantitative comparison with other state-of-the-art image semantic segmentation methods on the Cityscapes test dataset.
 Moreover, we provide the per-class IoU (\%) results on the Cityscapes in TABLE~\ref{Table 4}.
-According to these tables, we can see that when encountered with fewer parameters, our network can well ensure better accuracy and faster inference speed.
-The models with the same number of parameters as our method do not have the same effects.
-The models with the same effects have more number of parameters than ours.
+According to these results, we can observe that when encountered with fewer parameters, our network can well ensure better accuracy and faster inference speed.
+The models with the same number of parameters as our method do not have the same effects, and the models with the same effects will need more parameters than ours.
 Specifically, from the perspective of ``Parameters'', ENet~\cite{2016ENet}, ESPNet~\cite{mehta2018espnet}, and NDNet~\cite{yang2020ndnet} have fewer parameters but their segmentation accuracy is 5.6\% lower than our FBSNet, which is a big gap in the segmentation field.
 This is in the case that our number of parameters is only 0.26M more than theirs.
 From the perspective of ``FLOPs'', the computation cost of ESPNet-v2~\cite{mehta2019espnetv2} is 7G smaller than ours at the cost of 4.7\% segmentation performance penalty.
 From the perspective of ``Speed'', our method is in a position above the medium level at 90 FPS.
-While in terms of ``mIoU'', there are only two methods have higher performance than our method, i.e., DFANet~\cite{li2019dfanet} and BiseNet-v2~\cite{2020BiSeNet}.
-But they have obviously larger parameters compared with ours.
-Therefore, we can draw a conclusion that our FBSNet stands out among a number of methods and appear to be very advantageous in balancing accuracy and efficiency.
+While in terms of ``mIoU'', there are several methods have higher performance than our method, such as DFANet~\cite{li2019dfanet} and BiseNet-v2~\cite{2020BiSeNet}.
+Indeed, DFANet~\cite{li2019dfanet} is an outstanding model, which achieves slightly better mIoU result than our FBSNet.
+However, we should not ignore that the number of parameters of DFANet is 7.8M (M= Million), while the number of ours model is 0.62M, which is only 1/12 of DFANet.
+Such a large-scale DFANet is difficult to be promoted in practical applications.
+As for the inference speed, the results of the two models are very close (DFANet: 100 vs. FBSNet: 90).
+The reason why FBSNet has fewer parameters but slower inference speed is that the attention mechanisms are used in FBSNet.
+These attention mechanisms will bring some computational overhead, resulting in slower inference speed.
+Fortunately, this effect is acceptable.
+To better compare these models, we provide the Accuracy-Speed-Parameters comparisons in Fig.~\ref{Figure 1}.
+Obviously, our FBSNet achieves the best trade-off between the accuracy, model size, and inference speed of the model.
 Moreover, we provide the visual comparisons with LEDNet~\cite{wang2019lednet}, DABNet~\cite{2019DABNet}, ERFNet~\cite{romera2017erfnet}, NDNet~\cite{yang2020ndnet}, and ENet~\cite{2016ENet} in Fig.~\ref{Figure 6}.
 Through a horizontal comparison of the segmentation results, we can also qualitatively see the advantages of our proposed method.
 The yellow dotted boxes in the ground truth distinctly depict that our method is obviously superior to other methods.